THE CALCIUM/MAGNESIUM RATIO

 An important note about this diet-related ratio.
 One person may ÒtolerateÓ many more carbohydrates than another.
 Thus, the calcium/magnesium ratio is not a measure of the exact quantity of carbohydrates in the diet.
 That which is too much for one person may be perfectly fine for another person whose carbohydrate tolerance is higher due to better health or other factors.

-I have found that when the calcium/magnesium ratio is above about 13.5, especially on an initial hair mineral analysis when the hair is not washed at the laboratory, it has a specific and interesting meaning.
-It appears to indicate that either a lifestyle factor such as a job or relationship or location, for example, is getting in the way of oneÕs health and needs to be changed.
-It may also indicate an attitude that needs to be shifted in order to improve health.
+A hair calcium/magnesium ratio above about 13.5, especially on an initial hair mineral analysis when the hair is not washed at the laboratory, has a very specific and interesting meaning.
+It appears to indicate that a lifestyle factor is getting in the way of oneÕs health and needs to be released.

-An important aspect of this is that a person is often consciously or unconsciously defending the lifestyle factor or attitude that is holding the person back.
-This defensiveness is the real problem, as the situation or attitude usually no longer applies or no longer makes sense for the person.
+That is, an important aspect of an imbalanced Ca/Mg ratio is that the person consciously or unconsciously defends the lifestyle factor or attitude that is holding him or her back.
+This defensiveness or stubbornness is the real problem.
+Often, the situation, habit or attitude no longer makes sense for the person.
 In this regard, the pattern may be described as one of Òholding on after the need is overÓ.
 This can also be phrased as Òa need to let go of something or someoneÓ.

 The pattern is called spiritual defensiveness simply to refer to lifestyle and attitudes, rather than a biochemical, dietary or nutritional type of holding on.
 In rare cases, the diet with excessive carbohydrates is a factor in a very high calcium/magnesium ratio, but not too often, in our experience so far.

-So, in this regard, the calcium/magnesium ratio may be called a lifestyle ratio, especially if we include diet as a factor in the lifestyle.
+The lifestyle ratio.
+In this regard, the calcium/magnesium ratio may be called a lifestyle ratio, especially if we include diet as a factor in the lifestyle.
 By this I mean that the calcium/magnesium ratio appears to have more to do with external events or circumstances in a personÕs life, whereas the sodium/potassium ratio, by contrast, seems to have more to do with internal biochemical imbalances.
-This is a generalization, but it often appears to be the case.
+This is a generalization, but it appears to be the truth.

 A possible reason for this is that calcium and magnesium are more structural elements, particularly calcium.
+Magnesium is the ÒpowerÓ element that allows us to move and live.
 In contrast, sodium and potassium are the bodyÕs internal regulators.
 They are more responsible for the biochemical balance, for example, than are calcium and magnesium.
 I know this is vague, but as we search for the meaning of various ratios and levels in the tissues, these simple understandings actually take on great meaning.

 Another possible explanation is that calcium and magnesium indicate more about cellular situations, while sodium and potassium may have more to do with the cell membrane potential, something that is slightly different.